nodejs/dev-policy/README.md

+## Guiding Principles

+The Fundamental goal of the Node.js Project is to provide a JavaScript-based application development platform that is *current*, *reliable* and *stable*.

+Contributors to Node.js work in concert with one another *on behalf of* the Community of users who build their applications and businesses on top of the Node.js platform.
+Accordingly, contributors must demonstrate an ongoing commitment, not only to the Project, but to the stability and vitality of the Community as a whole.

+It is vital that users trust the Contributors to have their best interests in mind while making decisions affecting the overall direction of the platform.
+This means having defined guidelines, stable APIs, a clear roadmap, and a predictable release schedule.
+The user community and developer ecosystem must be included in the decision making process.

+Adoption of new capabilities and features within Node.js must be carefully balanced by the expressed needs of the users and the community.
+Change just for the sake of change must be avoided and a guaranteed long term support policy must be established.

+Node.js owes much of it's success to the existing ecosystem of module and add-on developers.
+The Node.js project should do everything it can to support the continued growth and stability of that ecosystem.

+In order to best serve the Node.js Community as a whole, the development, release and issue management processes adopted by the Node.js Foundation TSC must reflect these guiding principles.

+## About this document

-**NOTE** : This is a work in progress draft of a proposed dev and release policy for the Node.js Foundation TSC.
-This document currently has no official standing within the Node.js or io.js projects or Node.js Foundation.
-The intent for this draft to be put up for discussion in a joint Node.js and io.js TC meeting on Thursday, April 9th, 2015.
+This document is a work in progress draft of a *proposed* development and release policy for the Node.js Foundation TSC.
+This document currently has no official standing within Node.js, io.js or the Node.js Foundation.
+The intent is for this draft to be put up for discussion in a joint Node.js and io.js TC meeting on Thursday, April 9th, 2015.

+Nothing within this document should currently be considered final.

 ## Contributing